appupgrade-dev/docs/README.md

 - #### Make testing faster!
 Testing team/Testers can create new version and check the upgrade-wall without asking for developers to create/update/remove versions in firestore/databases and dealing with json.
 Sometimes even creating with API is time consuming.

+- #### Want to integrate in your CI/CD pipeline?
+You can integrate App Upgrade in your CI/CD pipeline with our powerful CLI to create version in build process.

 App Upgrade has neccessary infrastructure and features to implement and manage versions.

 In the next chapter let's take a overview of [Anatomy of App Upgrade](anatomy.md)